franck-benault/creditCardFraudDetection/README.md

 The information value calculated on this new column is 1.117 (compared to the 1.907).
 ![image](https://github.com/franck-benault/creditCardFraudDetection/blob/main/imgs/FD01D-piediag-country-group.png)

+#### Transaction information enrichment
+The transaction information are not enough to detect correctly the fraudulent transactions.
+In the article [A2] this issue is clearly set :
+> a single transaction information is typically not sufficient to detect a fraud occurrence and the analysis has to consider aggregate measures like total spent per day, transaction number per week or average amount of a transaction.

+The idea is to create card holder profile and merchant profile by using unsupervised learning and then enrich the transactions with these profiles.

 ### Card holder profil

 ### Merchant profil